eXpOSNitc/expos-docs/docs/roadmap/stage_01.md

 !!! note "Learning Objectives"
     At the end of this experiment, you will learn how to set up the environment to build eXpOS.

-Please follow the setting up procedure from <a download="" href="http://exposnitc.github.io/support_tools-files/setting-up.html">here</a>.
+Please follow the setting up procedure from [here](../support-tools/setting-up.md).

 After the setting up of the system is done correctly the following directories will be created.